TOP 10 ENGAGING WAYS TO TEACH KIDS ABOUT MONEY MANAGEMENT

 Wish lists teach children that not everything they want will come easy.
 If your kids create a list of items to work toward, they’ll learn about delayed gratification and goal-setting, too.

 Family vacations are awesome for relaxing and making memories, but showing your children that vacations need to be saved for is just as valuable.
-Involve them in the saving process as best you can, and make sure to show them how lots of small contributions help reach larger savings goals.
+Involve them in the saving process as best as you can, and make sure to show them how lots of small contributions help reach larger savings goals.

 Aside from starting lasting sibling rivalries, games like Monopoly and Life can teach your children how money is actually a finite resource.
 Not being able to afford something can be a foreign concept to children, so starting them off with a limited supply of fake money helps ease them into this realization.